luxuriant0116/luxuriant0116.github.io/content/publication/ffdm/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
+- Weihang Dai
+- Mei Jin
+- Chubin Ou
-- Robert Ford
+- Xiaomeng Li

 # Author notes (optional)
-author_notes:
+# author_notes:
-- "Equal contribution"
-- "Equal contribution"

 date: "2023-06-24T00:00:00Z"
 doi: ""